tstenner1/Visualizing-Data-With-Leaflet/README.md

    * A legend was created to provide context for my map data.

-   * My visualization looka something like the map below.
+   * My visualization looks something like the map below.

 ![2-BasicMap](Images/2-BasicMap.png)